 Drugdiag® saliva tests are qualitative immunochromatographic tests.
 They do not provide an exact concentration: they indicate whether the substance tested is detected above or below the test's detection threshold.

-Drugdiag® Saliva THC THC cannabis THC: 15 ng/mL Preventive self-control and targeted cannabis screening.
+Drugdiag® Saliva THC THC cannabis THC: 15 ng/mL Preventive self-monitoring and targeted cannabis screening.

-Drugdiag® Saliva 6+ COC, AMP, OPI, MET, THC, BZO according to reference.
-THC 15 ; BZO 30 ; other thresholds according to reference.
+Drugdiag® Saliva 6+ COC, AMP, OPI, MET, THC, BZO depending on reference.
+THC 15; BZO 30; other thresholds depending on reference.
 Expanded screening, especially for benzodiazepines depending on the model.

 Do not put anything in the mouth before the test